tylertechgraves/stopwatch-manager/README.md

 ```

 The releases on this GitHub repo mirror the versions published on nuget.org, so feel
-free to use the current release version from the repo when adding xml manually
+free to use the current release version from the repo when adding XML manually
 to your project definition.

 ## Usage